Kagadi District

 Kagadi District is a district in the Western Region of Uganda.

 Location

 The district is bordered by Ntoroko District to the west, Hoima District to the north, Kibaale District to the east, and Kyenjojo District to the south.
 The town of Kagadi, where the district headquarters are located, is approximately 250 km north-west of Kampala, the capital city of Uganda.
 This is about 92 km south-west of Hoima, the nearest large city.

+This district has over two county namely:

+Buyaga East County

+This county is further divided into 16 sub counties and they include: